skewten-incubator/vpr/README.md

 nginx, with the `web` folder files as root.
 The `/icecast/` directory is a proxy to the Icecast web daemon.
 The `/_/` directory is a proxy to the Node.js web daemon.
+The `/ws/` directory is a proxy to the Node.js daemon WebSocket.

 Node.js for the daemon, that monitors the radio and provides accurate information about the current song, DJ, and whatnot.